ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 token challenges, corresponding tokens, and Client source information, such as their IP address.
-As a result, attestation and redemption contexts are separate, and therefore any type of token challenge is suitable in this model assuming there is more than a single Origin.
+As a result, attestation and redemption contexts are separate, and therefore any type of token challenge is suitable in this model as long as there is more than a single Origin.
 As in the Joint Origin and Issuer model in {{deploy-joint-origin}}, if there is only a single Origin, then per-Origin tokens are not appropriate.

 # Privacy Considerations {#privacy}

-Client uses Private Pass to separate attestation context and redemption context.
+A Client uses Privacy Pass to separate attestation context and redemption context.
 Depending on the deployment model, this can take different forms.
 For example, any Client can only remain private relative to the entire space of other Clients using the protocol.
 Moreover, by owning tokens for a given set of keys, the Client's anonymity set shrinks to the total number of clients controlling tokens for the same keys.

-In the following, we consider the possible ways that Issuers can leverage their position to try and reduce the anonymity sets that Clients belong to (or, user segregation).
+In the following, we consider the possible ways that Issuers can leverage their position to try and reduce the size of the anonymity sets to which Clients belong, often by segregating users.
 For each case, we provide mitigations that the Privacy Pass ecosystem must implement to prevent these actions.

 ## Metadata Privacy Implications